 Clearly then, the answer lies in the gut and infection.
 Researchers now hope to find out the make-up of the gut in mice with disease and study in what ways they can control the development.

-The third study (3) from Researchers at the University of Wisconsin showed that humans with Alzheimer’s had decreased overall levels of gut bacteria and a reduced diversity.
+The third study (3) from Researchers at the University of Wisconsin showed that humans with Alzheimer’s had decreased overall levels of gut bacteria plus a reduced diversity.
 In particular, patients developing Alzheimer’s disease had lowered levels of the species Firmicutes.
 They hypothesised that the way to prevent and treat Alzheimer’s and dementia actually lay in the gut, not the brain.

 You can find out more about the role of your gut in chronic illness, and particularly how to heal your gut starting today in our easy-to-read book ‘Heal your gut – heal your body’.

 - T. Harach, N. Marungruang, N. Duthilleul, V. Cheatham, K. D. Mc Coy, G. Frisoni, J. J. Neher, F. Fåk, M. Jucker, T. Lasser, T. Bolmont.
 Reduction of Abeta amyloid pathology in APPPS1 transgenic mice in the absence of gut microbiota.
 Scientific Reports, 2017; 7: 41802 DOI

 - Vogt NM, Kerby RL, Dill-McFarland KA, Harding SJ, Merluzzi AP, Johnson SC, Carlsson CM, Asthana S, Zetterberg H, Blennow K, Bendlin BB, Rey FE

 Gut microbiome alterations in Alzheimer’s disease